upleveled/system-setup/windows.md

     \dt
     ```

     This will show the tables that you have, including the newly-created `users` table.
-Your screen should look like this:<br><br>
+Your screen should look like this (although the owner may be `postgres` on your screen):<br><br>

     <img src="./macos-5.3-psql.png"><br><br>